 Another example of a state that requires a boating license is the state of Florida.
 A boater will not be allowed to operate a boat in Florida waters if they can’t show such a license card under their name.

-The NASBLA or National Association of State Boating Law Administrators also states that if you have completed an approved boating course, they will give you a boating card.
+The NASBLA or National Association of State Boating Law Administrators also states that they will give you a boating card if you have completed an approved boating course.
 This card is accepted in all states that require mandatory education in boating.
 Your card is accepted because NASBLA represents the authorities in recreational boating in all 50 states of the union.